 - User access and login.
 Users access Blackboard Learn with their UA username and password created by the UAA Technical Support Center, which is the same username and password used to access UA email, UAOnline, and other UAA service.
 Access to an individual academic course is limited to enrolled students, the instructor of record, any co-instructor(s), and any additional users authorized by the instructor, the department chair/director or dean.
 Users may be added to a course by the instructor or UAA Technical Support Center.
 Users who are not teaching or taking a UAA course do not have access to individual Blackboard Learn academic courses unless they have previously been enrolled in an academic course and if the instructor still has it available.

 - Populating courses with enrolled users.
-The registration system automatically adds/removes registered students and instructors to/from Blackboard Learn current semester and upcoming semester courses every five minutes.
+The registration system automatically adds/removes registered students and instructors to/from Blackboard Learn current semester and upcoming semester courses every ten minutes.

 - Process for manually adding users to courses.
-Non-registered students and additional instructors, staff members, and patrons are manually added to a course by an instructor or at the request of the appropriate department chair/director and/or dean through the UAA Technical Support Center or Instructional Designer.
+Additional instructors, staff members, TAs, course builders, and patrons are manually added to a course by an instructor or at the request of the appropriate department chair/director and/or dean through the UAA Technical Support Center or Instructional Designer.

 - Administrator roles.
 Support Administrator roles are assigned to UAA Technical Support Center staff, instructional designers, and eLearning staff.
 System Administrator roles are assigned to the LMS administrator, IT engineers, and UAA Technical Support Center leads.
 Submit requests for administrator access to the UAA Technical Support Center.
 Administrator access will be reviewed annually by the LMS administrator.